Monday, December 7, 2015

 Back on the road for another four hours, stopping only for fuel and to use the restrooms.

-The Rat Pack (Dean Martin, Sammy Davis Jr & Frank Sinatra
+The Rat Pack (Dean Martin, Sammy Davis Jr., and Frank Sinatra

-Inside the deanship, I noticed hanging on the wall paintings of several famous people.
+Inside the deanship, I noticed paintings of several famous people hanging on the wall.

-I asked the owner if I could take a picture of the paintings, and he said I will sell you all the paintings for $100 each if you take all of them.
+I asked the owner if I could take a picture of the paintings, and he said he would sell you all of them for $100 each if you took them all.

-They were paintings of Sammy Davis Jr, (notice the ring on his right hand) Frank Sinatra, (big smile) Dean Martin (The three members of the Rat Pack).
+They were paintings of Sammy Davis Jr (notice the ring on his right hand), Frank Sinatra (big smile), and Dean Martin (The three members of the Rat Pack).

 I told him that someone had done a great job, but I did not want to buy them.